SandyLudosky/react-redux-box/README.md

 ## Example :

-### store.js : add web3Middleware middleware as sto

-### store.js : include contracts abi in contracts' array in the contractsOptions
+#### store.js : include contracts abi in contracts' array in the contractsOptions
 ```
 import { createStore, compose, applyMiddleware } from "redux";
 import rootReducer from "../reducers";